 The program provides teacher education candidates with a wide range of practical experiences in public and private education settings.
 Each teacher education candidate is given a broad liberal arts and general education foundation as well as specific information regarding secondary education.

 You can find more information about career options by visiting What Can I Do With This Major?

-USC Aiken Career Services offers numerous resources which provide more information about career opportunities for students in this major.
+The USC Aiken Office of Career Services offers numerous resources which provide more information about career opportunities for students in this major.